mukarramali/bin/src/pages/posts/6-06-2018-android-deployment.md

-### Signing our application
+### Signing Our Application

 It's better to start thinking about security right from the big bang.
 From android studio, you can generate a new keystore, a jks file.
 [Help?](https://developer.android.com/studio/publish/app-signing)
-Copy the keystore file details in a config.yaml file like below:
+Copy the keystore file details in a *config.yaml* file like below:

 ```yaml
 key_store: